-Documented history of a primary series is requested (oral included).
-In the absence of documentation of an original series, the learner should receive an adult primary series consisting of at least three doses of IPV.
+Documented history of a primary series is required (oral included).
+In the absence of documentation of an original series, the learner should receive an adult primary series consisting of at least three doses of inactivated polio vaccine (IPV).

 Tetanus/Diphtheria: